 Study items to be considered include, but are not limited to:

-– How can the E-model be used to facilitate transmission planning in super-wideband, fullband, and mixed-band scenarios?
+– How can the E-model be used to facilitate transmission planning in wide-band, super-wideband, fullband, and mixed-band scenarios?

+– How are the relations between degradation covered by the E-model in various audio bandwidths?

 – Which quality issues have to be taken into account when extending the E-model to terminal equipment other than standard handset telephones (e.g. HFTs, headsets)?
 Which parameters can be used to describe such terminal equipment?

 – How can the perceptual effects introduced by speech-processing devices included in the network or in the terminal equipment (e.g. (acoustic) echo cancellers, level control devices, voice activity detectors, noise suppression devices) be covered by the E-model?